ash-senju/skidlist/README.md

 ## zash
 - <b>Aliases:</b> zash.mx
 - <b>Reason:</b> Posing as a web developer, he inquired about the visual appeal and cleanliness of a website he claimed to be crafting.
-However, it was later revealed that he was merely copying code directly from Bootstrap 5's examples, falsely asserting authorship.
-Furthermore, he openly admitted to engaging in skidding activities in the past.
+However, it was later revealed that he was merely copying code . he also proved that he can can make a website without any bootstrap or other frameworks help.

 ## Lugami
 - <b>Aliases:</b> Desistirei, Misureta